srinivasu-developer/algorithms/matrix/readme.md

 * Involutary Matrix: A matrix is said to be Involutary if A2 = I.
 * Singular Matrix: A square matrix is said to be singular matrix if its determinant is zero i.e. |A|=0
 * Nonsingular Matrix: A square matrix is said to be non-singular matrix if its determinant is non-zero.

+#### Matrices Addition
+The addition of two matrices A m*n and Bm*n gives a matrix Cm*n.
+Here, m and n represents the number of rows and columns in the matrix respectively